scipy-conference/scipy_proceedings/papers/cory_quammen/cory_quammen.rst

 or more processes on different nodes of a high-performance computing resource.

-Proxies for a pipeline objects typically exist on all processes in the ParaView client and servers.
+Proxies for a pipeline object typically exist on all processes in the ParaView client and servers.
 They provide the interface for communicating state to all the VTK objects in each process.
 In the example above, a new proxy for a ``vtkSphereSource`` object is